deanbot/ts-react-generator/readme.md

 * uses modularized css
 * scss file names are in {Name}.module.scss format

-Using Windows & using git bash as terminal are not required but readme examples gear these assumptions.
+Using Windows & using git bash as terminal are not required but readme examples gear towards these assumptions.

 ## Execute script

 Execute powershell scripts from the directory you want to generate files in.

-To install project proceed to [Install](#install) otherwise jump to [Scripts](#scripts)
+To install project proceed to [Install](#install), otherwise jump to [Scripts](#scripts)

 # Install